 3. Test Your Water Regularly

-Ideally, you should be testing your pool water every week, especially if your water source is hard.
+Ideally, you should test your pool water every week, especially if your water source is hard.
 You should also check the calcium hardness every time you drain the pool and add new water or chemicals.
 If you’ve had torrential rain recently, it’s also a good idea to test.
-The best test kits are usually liquid kits, but test strips work too.
+The best test kits are usually liquid kits, but test strips work, too.
 Just make sure your test kit includes a test for calcium hardness.

 4. Keep Your Pool Clean